 “Atis Bankas’s phenomenal technique allowed him to portray the original flavour of the traditional classical repertoire… he was able to present the beauty of the classical genre employing musical mastery and warmth of his sound…” KOREAN ART & CULTURE MONTHLY MAGAZINE

 “We have one of the greatest living violinists with us every summer here in Niagara-on-the-Lake —Atis Bankas.
 He has it all, intonation, beautiful tone in all registers, phrasing, and great musicianship.
 Having such an exceptional talent here is something we should celebrate.”
 PETER HALL, WNED RADIO, BUFFALO, NY

 “A brilliant technique and profound musicianship are combined in the artistry of the Lithuanian born violinist, Atis Bankas” ESTONIAN DAILY

 “The mellow tone he elicits from his instrument is responsible for the warmth of the ensemble.
 Its pitch approaches that of the viola but in capable hands of Mr. Bankas it soars the heights into sweetness.
 Quite remarkable!”
 NATIONAL POST

 “…a driven melting sound of the violin in Sergei Prokofiev’s sonata for violin and piano Nr.
 2 in D major…” POTSDAMER NEUESTE NACHRICHTEN, GERMANY

-In recognition of his musical contributions to the community, Atis Bankas was inducted into the International Knightly Order of St. George, and for his contribution to the musical culture of Azerbaijan and the development of cultural relations between Azerbaijan and Canada, Atis Bankas was honoured as an Honorary Doctor of Arts by the Azerbaijan Ministry of Education and the Academy of Fine Arts.
+In recognition of his musical contributions he was inducted into the International Knightly Order of St. George and was awarded an Honorary Doctor of Arts by the Azerbaijan Ministry of Education and the Academy of Fine Arts.